Rules and Regulations: Cricket (Open)

 CKT 10 Medals & Trophies Medals and trophies will be awarded as follows:

-CKT 10.1 Overall Borough medals will be awarded to 1st, 2nd and 3rd placed teams per gender in the finals ONLY.
+CKT 10.1 Overall Borough medals will be awarded to 1st, 2nd and 3rd placed teams per gender in the finals ONLY for the U13 competitions.

 CKT 10.2 Trophy awarded to the winners of the competition for each gender.